imkanhaiya/interview-questions/README.md

 2. Complete Signal
 3. Error Signal

-Marble Diagram - is Visual Representation of behvaiour of an observable.
+Marble Diagram - is a Visual Representation of behvaiour of an observable.

 [Observable Example](https://stackblitz.com/edit/rxjs-vxjtgfs4?file=index.ts)